sbmlteam/deviser/docs/src/source/defining_package.rst

 which is of an enumeration type ‘Sign’.
 Firstly we define the class ‘Extra’ and specify the attribute.
-In this case the **Type** of the attribute is ‘enum’ and the **Element** field gives the name of the enumeration type ‘Sign’ as shown in Figure :num:`fig-foo-extra`.
+In this case the **Type** of the attribute is ‘enum’ and the **Element** field gives the name of the enumeration type ‘Sign’ as shown in :numref:`fig-foo-extra`.

 Then it is necessary to specify the enumeration itself.
 Use the **Add Enum** button from the toolbar or Edit menu.

-The **Name** filed is Sign (which corresponds to the **Element** field in the attribute table).
-Figure :num:`fig-enum-sign` shows that we have specified that the enumeration sign has three possible values: ‘positive’, ‘negative’ and ‘neutral.
+The **Name** filed is Sign (which corresponds to the **Element** field in the attribute table). :numref:`fig-enum-sign` shows that we have specified that the enumeration sign has three possible values: ‘positive’, ‘negative’ and ‘neutral.
 Note we used the **Quick Add** field to enter 'neutral' which resulted in the enumeration